 Verbally Defusing Violent Confrontations

-This continuing nursing education activity was approved by the Alabama State Nurses Association, an accredited approver of continuing nursing professional development by the American Nurses Credentialing Center’s Commission on Accreditation, for 10 contact hours.
+This continuing nursing education activity was approved by the New Jersey State Nurses Association, an accredited approver of continuing nursing professional development by the American Nurses Credentialing Center’s Commission on Accreditation, for 10 contact hours.

 Even for the employee who feels impervious at work—perhaps they work in the accounting department in a nice suburban office building—they know there is risk outside of work, on the street, in a shopping mall…all over.
 So the company shows it really cares in a principled way by providing training that benefits the employee even outside of work. (* No place is actually free of the possibility of incidents.)